brainstormforce/wp-themes-plugins-stats/readme.txt

 == Description ==

-The WP Advanced Stats plugin automatically fetch theme and plugin stats ( name, active installs, 5-star ratings, etc. ) from the WordPress.org repository and store it.
+The WP Themes & Plugins Stats plugin automatically fetch theme and plugin stats ( name, active installs, 5-star ratings, etc. ) from the WordPress.org API and store it.
 These stats can be shown anywhere on the website using shortcodes.

 Displaying real numbers build trust for visitors!

-Let's say you compared two WordPress themes along with some statistical parameters like - Active Installs, 5 Star Ratings, Total Downloads, etc. As these values keep changing everyday it was a manual work to copy& paste values from the WordPress.org repository.
+Let's say you compared two WordPress themes along with some statistical parameters like - Active Installs, 5 Star Ratings, Total Downloads, etc. As these values keep changing every day it was a manual work to copy & paste values from the WordPress.org repository.
 But not anymore!

-The WP Advanced Stats plugin provides an easy and simple way to display stats with shortcodes.
-You just need to add shortcode once and the plugin will automatically update the values from as per WordPress.org repository.
+The WP Themes & Plugins Stats plugin provides an easy and simple way to display stats with shortcodes.
+You just need to add shortcode once and the plugin will automatically update the values with WordPress.org API.

 Display Stats Using Shortcodes

-**Different shortcodes are available to display the following values - for both - Theme and Plugins from WordPress.org repository.**
+== Different shortcodes are available to display the following counts - for both - Theme and Plugins from WordPress.org repository. ==

 + Theme/Plugin Name
 + Total Active Installs